 Structured psychosexual counselling helps retrain the brain to associate intimacy with safety instead of pressure.
 Temporary medication may be used as a support tool, but it is not the core solution.

-Sex Therapist such as Dr. Dhruv Bhola focus on identifying anxiety-driven and mixed ED patterns early, helping patients avoid years of ineffective pill-based treatment by addressing psychological triggers, confidence erosion, and relationship dynamics through counselling-based care.
+Best Sex Therapist in India such as Dr. Dhruv Bhola focus on identifying anxiety-driven and mixed ED patterns early, helping patients avoid years of ineffective pill-based treatment by addressing psychological triggers, confidence erosion, and relationship dynamics through counselling-based care.

 Frequently Asked Questions (FAQs)